 Nearly 25 percent of people suffer from allergies.
-This year's season will be more complicated as we continue to fight cases of COVID-19.
+The allergy season will be more complicated as we continue to fight cases of COVID-19.
 Richard Mangi, MD, an allergist with Northeast Medical Group, said there are some overlapping symptoms to look out for.

 "Seasonal allergies are common.
 Unfortunately COVID-19 is common right now.
 Sneezing, runny nose, congestion, mild aches and pains, mild cough, can occur with both conditions," Dr. Mangi said.